-Francisco A. Segovia

-Born on 17 January 1954, he has a degree in Business Management from the Ateneo De Manila.
+Francisco A. Segovia 70 years old Filipino Born on 17 January 1954, has a Bachelor of Science degree in Business Management from the Ateneo De Manila.
 He is Chairman and CEO of Segovia & Co., Inc. and FEATI Aviation, Inc. He likewise serves as Vice Chairman and CEO of FEATI University, RPMC Resources, Inc., IT Resources Corporation and Swifts Foods, Inc. Mr. Segovia is also a director of Wide World Express Corporation and RFM Corporation.

-Ariel A. De Guzman
+Ariel A. De Guzman 60 years old Filipino

-Born on 05 March 1964, he has a degree in Accountancy from the Imus Institute.
-He is a Certified Public Accountant and a licensed real estate broker.
-Prior to joining PPI's Board, Mr. De Guzman, was connected with the RFM group and previously head of PPI's Accounting department, as its AVP/Controller.
-He currently serves as consultant in various companies and is the Treasurer and Director of Reliable Insurance Brokers Inc., Conglomerate Savings & Financing Corporation and USSR Holdings Inc.
+Born on 05 March 1964, holds a degree in Accountancy and is a Certified Public Accountant and a Licensed Real Estate Broker.
+Prior to joining PPI's Board in 2014, Mr. De Guzman had a long career with the RFM Group and from 2007 to 2010, then was head of PPI's Accounting group holding the position of Asst.
+Vice President/Controller.
+As part of the RFM Group, he held various positions the last was as Vice President - Head of Internal Audit.
+He presently serves as consultant in various companies.
+Also, he serves as Treasurer and Director of Reliable Insurance Brokers Inc., Conglomerate Savings & Financing Corporation and USSR Holdings Inc.

-Marilou O. Adea
+Marilou O. Adea 73 years old